How do you monitor your SEO performance?

 What are your thoughts about these SEO metrics?

-Did I miss any of your favourite SEO metrics?
+Did I miss any of your favorite SEO metrics?

 Please share it with me by commenting below.